West Breifne: Gaelic success 1593–1597

 Sir George Bingham, brother of Richard and High Sheriff of Sligo based in Ballymote, and Brian Óg O’Rourke carried out the first acts of what was to become the Nine Years' War.
-George Bingham led an expedition into West Breifne and seized O’Rourke’s milch cows in lieu of unpaid rent.
+George Bingham led an expedition into West Breifne and seized O’Rourke's milch cows in lieu of unpaid rent.
 O’Rourke responded by hiring an army of mercenaries from Tyrconnell, Tyrone and Fermanagh, and set out with 1,100 men to Sligo in May 1593 and "there was little of that country which he did not plunder" – razing 13 villages and ransacking Ballymote itself.
-This was quickly followed by another excursion into Connaught, this time by Hugh Maguire who routed Sir Richard Bingham’s forces near Tulsk, County Roscommon.
+This was quickly followed by another excursion into Connaught, this time by Hugh Maguire who routed Sir Richard Bingham's forces near Tulsk, County Roscommon.
 In the wake of these two consecutive defeats in May and June, Fitzwilliam offered Maguire and O’Rourke a white peace if Maguire disbanded the army he had assembled.
 His acceptance of this became the first of a number of ceasefires that characterized the Nine Years' War, where both England and the Irish lords had no intention of making peace but rather used the time to recover and regroup forces.

-In September Maguire restarted his campaign and raided Monaghan, but by February 1594 Hugh Maguire, Brian Óg’s primary patron, had lost Enniskillen and was on the brink of defeat.
-The possibility of Maguire’s collapse, leaving the English on his doorstep, prompted Hugh Roe O’Donnell to intervene and by June 1594 the tide of war had turned again, they had retaken Enniskillen and soundly defeated the English army at Bel-Atha-na-mBriosgaidh, forcing them to retreat over the Arney River back into Cavan.
+In September Maguire restarted his campaign and raided Monaghan, but by February 1594 Hugh Maguire, Brian Óg's primary patron, had lost Enniskillen and was on the brink of defeat.
+The possibility of Maguire's collapse, leaving the English on his doorstep, prompted Hugh Roe O’Donnell to intervene and by June 1594 the tide of war had turned again, they had retaken Enniskillen and soundly defeated the English army at Bel-Atha-na-mBriosgaidh, forcing them to retreat over the Arney River back into Cavan.
 Brian Óg himself spent 1594 in West Breifne and the northwest of Ireland, writing letters to other lords trying to convince them to join the war against England.

 By 1595 O’Donnell was firmly in control of West Breifne.
 O’Rourke, although allied to him, was completely dependent upon him.
 The kingdom was devastated after over a decade of intermittent war and O’Rourke was unable to raise soldiers himself and was given little of the spoils of war that O’Donnell and O’Neill had reaped.
 Many of the clans of West Breifne who had sworn loyalty to the English allied themselves with O’Donnell.
 The kingdom was frequently used as the route through which the Irish forces would travel to raid Connaught, before being used as a staging ground by O’Donnell to attack Annaly, Longford and Cavan.
-In June 1595 Sligo castle fell to O’Donnell and Sir George Bingham was killed.
-By 1596 West Breifne was part of what Richard Bingham termed "O’Donnell’s Commonwealth" which, along with Tyrconnell itself, now included Leitrim, Sligo, Mayo and Northern Roscommon – all territories that were firmly under Bingham’s control just 3 years prior.
+In June 1595 Sligo Castle fell to O’Donnell and Sir George Bingham was killed.
+By 1596 West Breifne was part of what Richard Bingham termed "O’Donnell's Commonwealth" which, along with Tyrconnell itself, now included present-day counties Leitrim, Sligo, Mayo and Northern Roscommon – all territories that were firmly under Bingham's control just 3 years prior.